 As the UK prepares to discard the last vestiges of lockdown, there is plenty of fear mongering going on.
-One pervasive rumour is that one can catch the Indian variant of the Covid 19 virus by eating in Delta restaurants.
+One pervasive rumour is that one can catch the Delta (Indian) variant of the Covid 19 virus by eating in Indian restaurants.
 Determined to help out by eating out, I spent the last few weeks frequenting London’s South Asian restaurants.

 The Cinnamon Club was one of the first Indian restaurants to be awarded a Michelin star and remains one of my favourites.
 Housed in the library that once housed parliamentary records, the grand double height, book-lined main dining room is habitually frequented by politicians and those who seek their favours.
 When parliament is in session, diners are regularly interrupted by a “division bell” going off in the restaurant – reminding MPs to head back for a parliamentary vote.